jlleongarcia/jlleongarcia/content/blog/dev-flask.md

 * WebSockets are best for real-time communication where low latency is crucial.
 * MQTT excels in low-bandwidth environments and is optimized for IoT applications.
 * RabbitMQ is suitable for scenarios requiring reliable message delivery and complex routing logic.

+There is also Web RTC (Real Time Communication)

 ### Interesting stuff I learnt recently